ARMmbed/mbed-os-5-docs/docs/dev_tools/cli_install.md

 ## Uninstallation

 * You can install mbed CLI for Windows either from `Programs and Features` or directly by running `mbed_uninstall.exe`, which is in the installation folder.
-* **Important** Uninstaller uninstalls only mbed CLI, GNU ARM Embedded Toolchain and the mbed Windows serial port driver.
-Python, Git and Mercurial have seperate uninstallers.
+* **Important** Uninstaller uninstalls only mbed CLI and the mbed Windows serial port driver.
+Python, Git, Mercurial and GNU ARM Embedded Toolchain have separate uninstallers.
 You can uninstall them separately.